bbw7561135/TurbulentDynamo/README.md

 # TurbulentDynamo
-Code to investigate the turbulent dynamo phenomena from data produced by FLASH v4 simulations.
+Code to investigate the magnetic amplification scale in the fluctuation dynamo.
+Data is produced by FLASH v4 simulations.